Jason Phillips (wide receiver): Coaching career

 On Sunday, December 20, 2015, the University of Kansas announced the hiring of Phillips as their new WR coach.

 In October 2018, Phillips joined the Salt Lake Stallions of the newly-formed Alliance of American Football as the WR coach.

 On February 7, 2022, it was announced that Phillips had joined the coaching staff of the Hamilton Tiger-Cats as the team's wide receivers coach.

+In 2024, Phillips joined the Colorado Buffaloes as the WR coach.
+He is of one of the many new coaches brought in by Coach Prime (Deion Sanders) for the 2024 season.